 Well, if you have a good intuition already, why bother to improve it?

-Increasing your intuition will make you more comfortable at following it.
+- Increasing your intuition will make you more comfortable with following it.

-Women have stressful lives as working mothers, wife, chauffeur and all the balls that modern mothers juggle.
+Women have stressful lives as working mothers, wives, chauffeurs, and all the balls that modern mothers juggle.
 In that chaos, it’s easy to lose touch with your inner world and deeper aspects of yourself.
-Commit to some me time daily by following a meditation practice or brain enhancement program like Synctuiton.
+Commit to some me-time daily by following a meditation practice or brain enhancement program like Synctuiton.

 Of course, if you’re a man, you need to develop your intuition quickly so as not to fall behind.
 Watch this great video, then register for a free trial.